flecoqui/Windows10/Samples/SpeechToTextUWPSampleApp/README.md

   samplefwlink: http://go.microsoft.com/fwlink/p/?LinkId=620563&clcid=0x409
 --->

-# Speech-To-Text UWP Sample Application
+# Speech-To-Text and Text-To-Speech UWP Sample Application

 Overview
 --------------
-This Speech-To-Text UWP Sample Application  can:
+This Speech-To-Text and Text-To-Speech UWP Sample Application  can:

 - **Record**: record spoken audio into a WAV file,
 - **Play**: play the WAV files stored on the local disk,
 - **Convert WAV file**: Convert the WAV file to text with Cognitive Services,
 - **Convert live audio**: Convert live audio to text with Cognitive Services, the audio buffer is sent to Cogntive Services at the end of the recording session.
 - **Convert continuously live audio**: Convert continuously live audio to text with Cognitive Services, in that case, the audio buffers are sent to Cognitive Services if the audio level is sufficient during a configurable period.
+- **Convert Text**: Convert a text into a WAV stream associated with the current language,

 The spoken audio is recorded into a WAV file in the following format: